FreeYourSoul/FyS/docs/services/inventory/Inventory_SoulDraughtboard.md

 # Soul Draughtboard

 One of the particularity of Soul Tales (FyS Online MMORPG) is the draughtboard system.
-It is greatly inspired with the Final Fantasy mecanism.
+It is greatly inspired with the Final Fantasy mechanism.
 Character in the game doesn't have level in the classical way of the term.
 The level of a character will determine how many Primordial Souls a character can use.
 But has a soul draughtboard, in which they can embed souls that are going to unlock skills and improve your characters in general.

 ## Souls Type